a national organization to show and promote works by professional women artists founded in 1896

 Andrea’s drawings have appeared in several publications, including CP Treasures, Vol. II, III, IV; CP Hidden Treasures; The Richeson 75 International Landscape, Seascape & Architecture 2014,& 2016; The Richeson75 International Still Life & Floral 2015; The Richeson75 International Figure/Portrait 2015; The Richeson75 International Small Works 2016; several issues of CPSA’s “To the Point” magazine.
 She was the “Featured Artist”, in the May, 2015 issue of Colored Pencil Magazine

-Karen Tighe - Awards Committee
+Karen Tighe - Awards Chair

 Karen Tighe PSA IAPS/MC is a nationally recognized artist, painting primarily in pastels.
 Before returning to painting full time, she previously had a career as a graphic designer working in the toy industry.
 She holds a BA in Early Childhood Education from Catholic University of America as well as a BFA in Design from William Paterson University.

 Karen has achieved Master Circle status with IAPS (International Association of Pastel Societies) in addition to reaching Signature Artist stature in the Pastel Society of America.
 Karen is also a Signature Inaugural member of the Pastel Society of New Jersey and former board member; and a juried member of the Degas Pastel Society and Connecticut Pastel Society.
 Currently she is a member of the IAPS Education Committee.

 While exhibiting her work in many statewide and national shows, Karen has recently won awards in the following shows: The Pastel Society of America 42nd Annual Exhibition Enduring Brilliance, The Degas Pastel Society 15th Biennial Exhibit, The Connecticut Pastel Society Renaissance Exhibit, and several Best in Show awards at PSNJ exhibits.